humbletechie/devops-interview-questions/README.md

 Interview process

-Background ( SDEDS Workflow, explain the migration process, release management and deploying codes on production server)
+Background (SDEDS Workflow, explain the migration process, release management and deploying codes on production server.
+Disaster Recovery activity)

 ## docker

+1) How do you troubleshoot an error in viewing the webpage of application once it is containarized?
+2) Command to check the containers that are running on the machine.

 ## kubernetes

 1) What is your experience with Kubernetes?
 2) What is the difference between a pod and the node?
 3) What is a service mesh?
-4) What is the pupose of servicing in Kubernetes?
+4) What is the purpose of servicing in Kubernetes?

 ## linux

 1) How do you check disk usage and cpu utilization?
 2) What does grep command do and explain with an example?
 3) What is Fstab?
+4) Explain the troubleshoot ideas if the customer is not able to view the file on the server.
+5) How do you debug a script?

 ## network-related